opsgenie/opsgenie-configuration-backup/README.md

 Orders are preserved while importing Alert Policies.
 If new alert policies were added after the backup, then the imported ones are added to the end with their orders preserved.

 ##Current Limitations
-Currently, there is no api to export custom role configs.
-Creating rules before importing users is recommended

 Exporting some integration types is not possible since they are not supported at api level

 Not supported: PingdomWebHook, Nagios, Observium, NagiosXI, Hipchat, Incoming Call